TorXakis/TorXakis/sys/txs-compiler/README.md

 # The TorXakis compiler

-This package contains the compiler that translate `TorXakis` models described in text files to their corresponding `Haskell` data structures.
+This package contains the compiler that translates `TorXakis` models described in text files to their corresponding `Haskell` data structures.

 The [`compileLegacy`](src/TorXakis/Compiler.hs#L155) function, will parse a string containing a `TorXakis` model into a type `(Id, TxsDefs, Sigs VarId)`.
-If the model contains an error, and error will be thrown.
+If the model contains an error, an error will be thrown.
 The use of `compileLegacy` is discouraged, and the function is kept for the sake of backwards compatibility.
 Instead of this function, use `compileFile` which will return either the tuple above, or an [`Error`](src/TorXakis/Compiler/Error.hs)